l1renx0/IpPing/README.md

 # IpPing
 ## Description
-+ Ping each IP and see if it is reachable
++ Ping the IP you want and see if it is reachable